 Uruk'eald receive the innate talent "Brute Strength".
-Uruk'eald can naturally amass muscle quicker and easier than others.
-This allows the character to Push/Pull objects or people (willing or Helpless) of human size up to 5' horizontally, or carry up to two people.
+Uruk'eald can naturally amass muscle quicker and easier than other races.
+This allows the character to push or Knock Back items of human size up to 5' outside of combat, or carry up to two people.
 Other uses require staff's approval.
 This stacks with other Strength skills.
-This adds 1 to your strength modifier when calculating Push/Pull distances or carrying bodies, and the character may deal +1 Damage with all melee Attacks and Thrown Weapons.
+This adds 1 to your strength modifier when calculating Knock Back distances, grappling checks or carrying bodies and the character may deal +1 Damage with all melee attacks.

-- Green face paint or green half-mask - Fangs/Tusks (optional)
+- Green face paint or green half-mask - Fangs/Tusks